robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 Key attributes of the syntax that improves the before mentioned:

-- **Space-separated syntax**: Robot Framework uses two spaces as the primary separator (although one space is allowed as a character).
+- **Space-separated syntax**: Robot Framework uses two or more spaces as the primary separator (although one space is allowed as a character).
   A use of **FOUR (4)** spaces is recommended to ensures clarity and readability of the specification.
+- **Indentation based blocks**: Code blocks like test, task or keyword bodies are defined by indentation.
+  This makes the structure clear and easy to follow.
-- **Minimal use of special characters**: The focus is on reducing special characters, making the syntax human-readable and user-friendly.
+- **Reduced use of special characters**: Compared to programming languages the focus is on reducing special characters, making the syntax human-readable and user-friendly.
 - **String first**: Unquoted strings are considered as strings, while variables need special syntax.
 - **Single spaces are valid**: Single spaces are valid as a character in most elements and values without quotation.
 - **Mostly case-insensitive**: Most elements like keyword or variable names are case insensitive.